SamShowalter/airbender/README.md

 **Can I use external functionality (sklearn, scipy, etc.) with Airbender?**

 Yes!
 One of the amazing things about Airbender is external packages are completely supported since Airbender, at its core, is a meta-programming tool that reformats the functions and logic you provide into an Airflow ML experiment. **With that said**, there are exceptions to this rule.
 If your function has **artifacts** (e.g. mean and std for normalization), you will need to use the Airbender equivalent to ensure that there is no information leak between train and test datasets.
-Also, if a data operation **returns anything besides the transformed data**, you will need to use the Airbender equivalent there as well.
+Also, if a data operation **returns anything besides the transformed data in Pandas Series format**, you will need to use the Airbender equivalent or convert your operation to align with these constraints.

 ---------------------------------------

 **Is Airbender optimized for small-dataset experiments?**

-No. Because Airflow has its own scheduler and keeps meticulous logging of the experimental DAG being run, it takes longer to run an entire experiment and store all of the information (milliseconds to seconds, depending on the complexity of the experiment.
+No. Because Airflow has its own scheduler and keeps meticulous logging of the experimental DAG being run, it takes significantly longer to run an entire experiment and store all of the information (milliseconds to seconds, depending on the complexity of the experiment.
 More tasks = longer runtime).
 However, Airbender logs all experiments, their metadata, and any other information the developer would like to track.
 For this reason, it is optimized for industrial-scale, big-data machine learning solutions where the overhead for logging is negligable.

 <a name = "contribute"></a>
 ## Contribute